 From 1960 to 1970, one model dominated car sales in America: the Chevrolet Impala.
 In 1965 the Impala sold 1,074,925 units, still to this date the highest annual sales volume ever achieved by a single model in the US (Ford Model T figures were production not sales).
 In fact no other model has managed to sell over 1 million units in a year, and the Impala did it twice, passing the million benchmark again in 1966.

 1966 Ford Mustang

-Another very successful model of the period was the Ford Mustang, peaking at 550,000 sales in 1966.
+Other very successful models of the period include the Ford Mustang, peaking at 550,000 sales in 1966…

 Please get in touch if you have more info!

 Previous post: USA 1927-1932: Ford Model A sells 4.8 million units in 4 years!